Go with the Clouds, North by Northwest: Publication

 At Anime Central 2018, Vertical announced they licensed the series for English publication.

-Volume list
+Volumes

 Reception

 Danica Davidson from Otaku USA praised the series, calling it "very interesting".
 Katherine Dacey from Manga Critic also praised the first volume for its plot and characters.
 Koiwai from Manga News concurred with Dacey, praising the plot and characters.
 Faustine Lillaz from Planete BD concurred with previous critics, calling the plot and artwork "breathtaking".

 In the 2019 issue of Kono Manga ga Sugoi!, the series ranked eleventh on the list of top manga for male readers.
 The series was also nominated for the Manga Taishō in the same year.
 In December 2020, the series ranked 50th in the top manga rankings by Kadokawa's Da Vinci magazine.
 The next year, in December 2021, the series ranked 48th in the same Da Vinci magazine ranking.